-The term Twice Exceptional, often abbreviated as 2e or 2X, refers to advanced (gifted) children who also have some form of disability or learning challenge.
+The term Twice Exceptional, often abbreviated as 2e, refers to advanced (gifted) children who also have some form of disability or learning challenge.
 These children are considered exceptional both because of their giftedness (intellectual, creative, perceptual, motor, leadership etc.) and because of their special needs (specific learning disability, mental or physical health challenge, neurodevelopmental disability, etc.).

 Learning challenges may include dyslexia, dysgraphia, dyscalculia, attention deficit hyperactivity disorder, anxiety, depression, executive function, auditory or visual or sensory processing disorder, obsessive-compulsive disorder, sensory processing disorder, autism, Asperger Syndrome, Tourette Syndrome, or other disability interfering with the student's ability to learn effectively in a traditional environment.